multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/proxy.md

 1) Specify which client systems can access your proxy by replacing "`YOUR_CLIENT_IPS`" with the corresponding IP range, using [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation);

-2) Make sure that the proxy server allows access to the Stratum 1 replica servers that are relevant for the CernVM-FS repositories you are using, by specifying an ACL for each of them via a line that starts with "`acl stratum_ones`" (see also the [Squid ACL documentation](http://www.squid-cache.org/Doc/config/acl/)).
+2) Make sure that the proxy server allows access to the Stratum 1 replica servers that are relevant for the CernVM-FS repositories you are using, by replacing "`.YOURDOMAIN.ORG`" with domain name for the Stratum 1 replica servers (see also the [Squid ACL documentation](http://www.squid-cache.org/Doc/config/acl/)).

-For example, to allow the EESSI Stratum 1 replica servers, you can use:
+For example, to allow connecting to the EESSI Stratum 1 replica servers, use:

 ```{ .apache .copy }
 acl stratum_ones dstdomain .eessi.science
 ```

+Note that this configuration assumes that port 3128 is accessible on the proxy server.

 To check your Squid configuration, use: